 FertilitySmarts explains Two Week Wait (2WW)

+Why does it take two weeks to find out if you are pregnant?
 Human chorionic gonadotropin (hCG) is a hormone that is produced in pregnancy by the placenta that finds it's way into the bloodstream almost immediately after an embryo implants.
-The so-called 2WW is inspired by the approximately 14-day time frame that it generally takes for a home pregnancy test to be able to detect adequate levels of hCG in urine.
+This is the hormone that home pregnancy tests are able to detect.

-For greatest accuracy, it is typically recommended to waiting until the first day of a missed period in order to test and receive an accurate result.
-This typically means around two weeks post ovulation or intrauterine insemination (IUI) or around 12-14 days post embryo transfer.
+For the greatest accuracy, it is typically recommended to wait until the first day of a missed period in order to take a pregnancy test and receive an accurate result.
+This typically means around two weeks post ovulation or intrauterine insemination (IUI) or around 9-11 days post embryo transfer.